Lawliet1701/mcp-sitecore-server/README.md

     - [x] `common-get-item-reference-by-path`: returns item references (where it is used) for a Sitecore item by path
     - [x] `common-get-item-referrer-by-id`: returns items referring to a Sitecore item by ID (which items reference it)
     - [x] `common-get-item-referrer-by-path`: returns items referring to a Sitecore item by path (which items reference it)
+  - [x] Logging
+    - [x] `logging-get-logs`: retrieves Sitecore logs from the log directory with filtering options

 - [ ] Sitecore CLI